-Step 7 - Install Essex caliper bracket
+Step 8 - Install Essex caliper bracket

-Apply one small drop of red LoctiteTM 271 (red) to the threads of the hex head bolts included with our system (#10.02.00017).
+Apply one small drop of red LoctiteTM 271 (red) to the threads of the hex head bolts included with our system (#10.02.00058).
 Please be aware that excessive use of red loctite will make removal extremely difficult.

-Using a 19mm wrench/scoket and the supplied washers (#10 10156), attach the caliper bracket to upright.
-The left and right caliper brackets are identical for this application and include directions regarding their orientation in relation to the brake disc.
+Using a 19mm wrench/scoket and the supplied washers (#10 10156), attach the caliper bracket to upright in the orientation shown (Driver/Left side shown).
+The left and right caliper brackets are identical for this application.
 Make sure that the bracket sits flat against the machined face of the spindle.
-Torque to 65 lb.-ft.
+Torque to 70

-Step 8 - Install AP Racing J Hook racing brake disc
+Step 9 - Install AP Racing J Hook racing brake disc